lubomir-brindza/nautilus-typeahead/README.md

 # nautilus-typeahead

+> For the time being, nautilus 43.0 packaged with Ubuntu 22.10 Kinetic (and newer) is **unsupported**, and a patched version won't be available in the PPA.
+Sorry about that.

 **TL;DR:** This is a pre-built Ubuntu PPA package restoring the type-to-seek (typeahead) functionality which was removed in upstream Nautilus, so you don't need to patch it in yourself.